inobulles/umber/README.md

 |`LOG_INFO`   |4    |`stdout`    |The component is doing something|
 |`LOG_VERBOSE`|5    |`stdout`    |Extremely detailed information about what the component is currently doing|

-These definitions are a bit vague; the way you use these macros is mostly up to your own common sense.
+These definitions are intentionally left a bit vague; the way you use these macros is mostly up to your own common sense.
 The logging macros may be called as such:

 ```c